Dedan Kimathi: Capture and execution

-The day before his execution, he wrote a letter to a Father Marino asking him to get his son an education: "He is far from many of your schools, but I trust that something must be done to see that he starts earlier under your care."
+The day before his execution, Kimathi wrote a letter to a Father Marino asking him to get his son an education: "He is far from many of your schools, but I trust that something must be done to see that he starts earlier under your care."
 He also wrote about his wife, Mũkami saying "She is detained at Kamĩtĩ Prison and I suggest that she will be released some time.
 I would like her to be comforted by sisters e.g. Sister Modester, etc. for she too feels lonely.
 And if by any possibility she can be near the mission as near Mathari so that she may be so close to the sisters and to the church."

 He asked to see his wife, and the morning of the execution Mũkami was allowed to see Kĩmathi.
 The two chatted for close to two hours.
 He told her that "I have no doubt in my mind that the British are determined to execute me.
 I have committed no crime.
 My only crime is that I am a Kenyan revolutionary who led a liberation army...
 Now If I must leave you and my family I have nothing to regret about.
 My blood will water the tree of Independence."

-In the early morning of 18 February 1957 he was executed by hanging at the Kamĩtĩ Maximum Security Prison.
+In the early morning of 18 February 1957 he was executed by British soldiers by hanging at the Kamĩtĩ Maximum Security Prison.
 He was buried in an unmarked grave, and his burial site remained unknown for 62 years until 25 October 2019 when the Dedan Kĩmathi Foundation reported that the grave-site had been identified at the Kamĩtĩ Prison grounds.

 Personal life

 Kĩmathi was married to Mũkami Kĩmathi.
-Among their children are sons Waciũrĩ and Maina and daughters Nyambura, Waceke, Wangeci, Nyakĩnyua Nyawĩra, Mũthoni, Wangũi and Wanjũgũ.
 The government constructed a three-bedroomed house for Mukami at her farm in Kinangop, Nyandarua County in 2009 and provided her with a double cabin pickup for private use in 2012.
 In 2010, Kĩmathi's widow requested that the search for her husband's body be renewed so she could give him a proper burial.
-Mũkami Kĩmathi died on 4 or 5 May 2023 and was buried in Njabini Kinangop.
+Mũkami Kĩmathi died on 4 May 2023 at the age of 96 and was buried in Njabini Kinangop.